@Number 71

 Neither is it the case, of course, that in Maigret (of all detectives) we can perceive incipient fascism.
 It is more that, in his love of life’s pleasures – food, wine, camaraderie – there is something of Escherich’s desire for comfort.
 This all too human tendency to seek the easy life powers the narrative of Alone In Berlin, in which everyone is compromised by a brutal and brutalising regime, its agents most of all.
 Holmes, of course, was a super-human ascetic: he rarely ate and had apparently minimal need for comfort.
 The temptations of collaboration as depicted by Fallada would have had little appeal for Sherlock Holmes – but only, perhaps, because his is in reality an impossible character.
 Such is what ideals are made of.

-1 Response to "Separate, But Connected: Sherlock Holmes"
+One thought on “Separate, But Connected: Sherlock Holmes

 Leave a Reply